ALL STATE DATA UPDATED FOR 2022!

-As the table and the below chart indicate, Oklahoma has improved where the state performs better than the national average when it comes to approvals at the Hearing level.
-In 2020, Oklahoma ranked 7th in the nation for highest percentage of approvals at Hearings.
+As the table and the below chart indicate, Oklahoma has improved and the state performs better than the national average when it comes to approvals at the Hearing level.
+In 2021, Oklahoma ranked 7th in the nation for highest percentage of approvals at Hearings.

 However, as you’ll see below, all individual hearing offices in Oklahoma are not the same – each office has its own approval rates, and almost as importantly, waiting times.
 Which hearing office your case is assigned to in Oklahoma may have a significant bearing on your chances for approval.